Lee Mavers

-Lee Antony Mavers (born 2 August 1962) is an English musician.
-Mavers was the songwriter, singer and rhythm guitarist in the La's, best known for the song "There She Goes" from October 1988.
+Lee Antony Mavers (born 2 August 1962) is an English musician, best known for being the lead vocalist and rhythm guitarist in the La's.

-Mavers was originally the bassist for the Liverpool group Neuklon circa 1980 to 1984.

 The La's

 Mavers gained a reputation for perfectionism and eccentricity particularly due to the fraught recording of their debut album.
 Obsessing over the group's troubled recording efforts between 1987 and 1992, Mavers eventually retreated to his Liverpool home after the release of the La's' eponymous debut album, his perception of the music industry soured by the fact the release was not a version of the album he had wished to be made public.